TwinPush/api-docs/devices.md

 **Required params**

-The register request requires the following parameters:
+The register request requires the following parameters as a minimum information to register a new device:

 | param | description |
 |-------|-------------|
 | udid  | unique identifier of the device per application and platform.
 A good choice is the [ANDROID_ID](http://developer.android.com/reference/android/provider/Settings.Secure.html#ANDROID_ID) for Android and the [identifierForVendor](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIDevice_Class/index.html#//apple_ref/occ/instp/UIDevice/identifierForVendor) for iOS |
 | platform | Device platform.
 Available values are: `"ios"` for Apple iOS devices and `"android"` for Google Android devices

-| push_token | Token provided for the device by the Push notification services (known as _registrationId_ for Android and _token_ for iOS).
-If the push token is not provided, the device will not receive push notifications, but it will be able to report usage statistics.
+If an existing device is already registered with given `udid-platform`, the record will be updated.
+Else, a new device will be registered.

 **Optional Params**